Shahnilsharma/TaxPal/README.md

 ## Deployment

 I have deployed TaxPal on Vercel, a popular platform for hosting static websites and applications.
-You can access the live version of TaxPal at [https://tax-pal-sepia.vercel.app/index.html](https://tax-pal-sepia.vercel.app/index.html).
+You can access the live version of TaxPal  [Here](https://tax-pal-sepia.vercel.app/).

 ## Get Started